This post may contain affiliate links. If you make a purchase through links on our site, we may earn a small commission.

 Coffee Nips, Caramel Nips, Chocolate Parfait Nips, and Peanut Butter Nips are all still available today.
 They are different from most other hard sugar candies because they are milk-based hard caramels.
 The dairy ingredients make their texture exceptionally smooth and creamy.

 Each Nips flavor is distinct and truly satisfying.
 This hard candy is known for its smooth, creamy texture and bite-size treat with an unmistakable hint or “nip” of flavor in the middle, which is how it got its name.

-Long-lasting Riesen chocolate and caramel little squares of goodness are so good, you can’t have just one.
+Long-lasting Riesen chocolate and caramel little squares of goodness are so good you can’t have just one.
 Riesen was Germany’s very first candy brand.
 They are rich caramels covered in dark chocolate.
-You can suck on them, you can chew them, you will love them again.
+You can suck on them, you can chew them, and you will love them again.

 There is just something so delicious about caramel and chocolate together.
 Riesen has perfected it and has done so for close to 100 years.

 Another favorite caramel candy is Sugar Babies.
 They began in Jamaica and were originally developed in 1935 by James O. Welch Co.
 Sugar Babies were named after a song called “Let Me Be Your Sugar Baby.”

 The company was bought by Nabisco in 1963.
 The Welch family of products changed hands a few more times but finally landed in the very capable hands of Tootsie in 1993, who makes them to this day.

 They are small and fairly soft, which makes them much easier to eat than some of your harder candy.

 These are also great with other things.
 Dump the entire bag in your popcorn at the movies or at home.
 You can also melt them down and pour them over your popcorn, ice cream, or desserts of any kind.